Medical-Intelligence-One/Critical-Path/README.md

 ## Knowledge graph
 ---
 - ☑️ Prove that GPT3 can extract relationships accurately [🔗](https://github.com/Medical-Intelligence-One/knowledge-graph/blob/main/GPT_fine-tuning.ipynb#performance_assessment)
-- 🟢 Engineer a knowledge model to enable a simple, flexible reasoning framework to operate on it to fulfill use cases (🔁Iterate with reasoning framework and use cases)
+- 🟢 Engineer a knowledge model on which a simple, flexible reasoning framework can operate to fulfill use cases (🔁Iterate with reasoning framework and use cases)
 - 🟢 Fine-tune GPT3 to extract knowledge according to the knowledge model
 - 🟢 Peform extraction from key sources:
     - 🟢 PubMed